University City Campus Tour

 10. Mandell Theater

-With over 300 student clubs and organizations, Drexel Dragons are always having fun.
+With nearly 300 student clubs and organizations, Drexel Dragons are always having fun.
 If you can't find a club that's right for you, we always encourage students to create their own — because you'll definitely find other students who love your favorite activity just as much as you do.
 The Mandell Theater is the primary performance venue for our performing arts programs as well as Drexel events and special events from outside organizations.